Mikael Granlund: Early career

 Granlund has played with the Finnish national junior team at both the Under-18 and Under-20 World Championships in 2009 and 2010.
 At the 2010 U18 Championship, Granlund led the tournament in assists with 9, while his 13 total points were third-best as he helped Finland win its second consecutive bronze medal.
 At the 2010 World Junior Championship, he was Finland's top scorer with seven points as the team finished fifth overall.

-Among skaters, Granlund was considered the top European prospect for the 2010 NHL Entry Draft by the NHL Central Scouting Bureau.
+Among skaters, Granlund was considered the top European prospect for the 2010 NHL entry draft by the NHL Central Scouting Bureau.
 While scouts have noted his small size at five feet, ten inches, they were impressed with his vision on the ice.
 Granlund was ultimately selected ninth overall in the Draft by the Minnesota Wild.

 As Granlund's contract ran through the 2010–11 season, he returned to HIFK for one more season.
 Suffering a concussion in mid-October, Granlund was sidelined for over two months, missing the 2011 World Junior Championship as a result.
 Acting primarily as a playmaker, Granlund was a key player in helping HIFK win the SM-liiga title.
 Granlund was second in playoff scoring (5–11–16) behind teammate Juha-Pekka Haataja (8–8–16).

-Following the 2010–11 SM-liiga season, Granlund made his debut with the senior Finnish national team for the 2011 IIHF World Championship.
-Using the "Mike Legg Michigan style scoop" in a full-speed variation, Granlund scored a lacrosse style highlight reel goal in the semifinal game against Russia, helping Finland win gold.
+Following the 2010–11 SM-liiga season, Granlund made his debut with the senior Finnish national team for the 2011 World Championship.
+Using the "high wrap" in a full-speed variation, Granlund scored a lacrosse-style highlight reel goal in the semifinal game against Russia, helping Finland win gold.

-In May 2011, Dinamo Minsk of the Kontinental Hockey League (KHL) publicly claimed his playing rights because it drafted him one year before his selection by the NHL's Minnesota Wild.
+In May 2011, HC Dinamo Minsk of the Kontinental Hockey League (KHL) publicly claimed his playing rights because it drafted him one year before his selection by the NHL's Minnesota Wild.
 However, because of Finland's mandatory military service requirements, Granlund remained with HIFK through the 2011–12 season.
 Granlund himself has stated he was not interested in playing in the KHL but planned to play in the NHL.